For most of us, the Holidays are a time of cheer and represent a season where we all come together to celebrate giving.

 But for others, the Holidays are more about taking what doesn’t belong to them and stealing your hard-earned money.

-But instead of leaving you out in the cold to fend for yourself this winter, we’ve compiled a list of some of the most popular types of Holiday scams and real-world methods you can use to avoid them.
+We’ve compiled a list of some of the most common Holiday scams and tips you can use to avoid them.

-After all, you work hard all year long, and we know you want your money to go toward gifts that can make your loved ones happy—not to some scam-obsessed criminals.
+After all, we know you want your money to go toward gifts that can make your loved ones happy—not to some scam-obsessed criminals.

 Holiday Email Scams